pumascript/puma/README.md

 ## PumaScript Editor

-As part of the tools there was developed a PumaScript Editor based on CodeMirror project.
-You can access it at:
+A simple PumaScript editor is available here:

 ```
     editor/puma-editor.html
 ```
-You will see two frames of the same size.
-The one in  the left allows writing code in PumaScript languaje and the one in the rigth is to see the reults of re-writing after pressing the button "Execute".
+The editor shows two frames side by side.
+The one in  the left allows writing code in PumaScript language and the one in the right is used to see the results of re-writing after pressing the button "Execute".

+Note that you can use any text editor to write PumaScript code.
+Then, use the "evalPuma" function run your code by using JavaScript.

+We are working in a node.js module in order to use PumaScript integrated in your development cycle in a similar way to code minifiers or static analysis tools like JSHint.

 ## PumaScript meta-functions